Bruschetta with Braised Greens, Pine Nuts and Olives

 - 1/4 cup toasted pine nuts Add to list

-- Parmigiano Reggiano, shaved, for garnish Add to list
+- Shaved Parmesan cheese, for garnish Add to list

 - Slices of artisan bread Add to list

-Strip the kale or chard leaves from the thick stems.
-Discard the stems.
-Wash leaves well to remove all grit.
+Strip kale or chard leaves from the thick stems.
+Discard stems and wash leaves well.
 Shake water from them but don't worry about drying them well.
 Slice into long, thin (about 1/2-inch) strips.
-Heat oil over medium-high heat and sautĂ© shallot until soft.
+Heat oil over medium-high heat and sauté shallots until soft.
 Add a pinch of salt and then garlic and red pepper flakes.
 Mix well and cook for another minute.

-Add salt and pepper to taste, toss in the pine nuts and garnish with Parmigiano and a drizzle of extra virgin olive oil.
-Toast the bread and rub with a half of a piece of raw garlic and then drizzle with olive oil.
+Add salt and pepper to taste.
+Toss in pine nuts and garnish with cheese and a drizzle of oil.
+Toast bread and rub with a half of a piece of raw garlic and then drizzle with olive oil.
 Pile on greens and serve.

 Recipe by, PCC Cooks instructor